pavankumar283/Implementation-of-Chatbot-using-NLP/README.md

 1. Upon running the application, a Streamlit interface will open in your web browser.

-2. You will see a chat interface with a message input box labeled "What is up?"
+2. You will see a chat interface with a message input box labelled "What is up?"

 3. Start a conversation by typing a message in the input box and pressing Enter.